 Your online brand community will always help you understand your customers.
 The only way to make your customer experience better is if you know what your customers are actually experiencing.

 Achieving an online brand community allows you to learn what makes your customers tick, as well as what they do and don’t like about the customer experience.
 Armed with all the product reviews, feedback forms, and social engagements, there are lots of ways to find out everything you can do to make every interaction with your brand a delight.

 When Hush Blankets introduces a new product or wants to fully launch something new, they will send out a survey to select customers on product feedback.
 Hush wants to figure out what is working for them and what customers think in order to launch a new product.

 Knowing their community would provide honest evaluations, they emailed their members to get some friendly feedback.
 This helped give insight into what members valued.
 Armed with that information, Hush could improve the complete customer experience for its shoppers through its products.

 Community members have invested time, effort, or money in your brand.
 That makes them ideal to give feedback, helping you understand what your customers really value about your brand.

 5. Creates value adds for your shoppers

+Brand awareness is part of the online brand community you build.
 Shoppers who come across your online community are not always customers yet.
 Before they purchase anything then, you need to show the value your brand can provide.
-By using value-add marketing, you can create value for both your community and your not-yet-customers.
+By using value-add marketing, you can create value for both your community and your not-yet customers.

-RSP Nutrition is a perfect example of creating value-add marketing content that’s valuable for everyone.
-Their blog articles create value for nutrition and fitness (or even coffee) enthusiasts long before they ever buy from RSP.
-These blogs are great for their community to engage with, but also show RSP’s authority in their industry.
-Why wouldn’t you buy from someone who clearly knows what they’re talking about?
+Lovevery, a brand of toys and subscription boxes, is a perfect example of creating value-add marketing content that’s valuable for everyone.
+Their blog articles create value for parents seeking answers to questions for every stage of their child’s life.
+These blogs are great for their community to engage with but also show Lovevery's authority in their industry and why a parent should trust their products.